-With tuition fees significantly lower than the UK and Paris chosen as winner of the QS Best Student Cities in the World 2012 survey, studying in France could be an appealing prospect.
-Don your beret and find out about funding options, student visas and French exchanges...
+With course fees significantly lower than the UK, studying in France could be an appealing prospect.
+Before you don your beret and bid au revoir find out about entry requirements and student visas

 There are three types of higher education institutions in France:

 A number of French universities are ranked in the QS World University Rankings , including the École normale supériere, Paris and École Polytechnique, Palaiseau.

 When applying to a higher education institution, you must present your A-levels (baccalauréat) or undergraduate degree (licence).
 Entry requirements vary for each university, so make sure you contact institutions directly to ensure your application is correct.

 For French-speaking courses, you are required to take a Test de Connaissance de Francais (TCF) .
 This can be organised by the French Ministries for National Education and Higher Education and Research and is designed to test your French language capabilities.

 There are around 700 postgraduate programmes in France that are taught in English.
 Generally speaking, candidates for these courses are not required to speak French.

 European Union (EU) citizens are entitled to attend university in France or any EU country (this means the 27 member states plus Iceland, Liechtenstein and Norway).
 The same conditions apply to all EU citizens whether a national of the country or not.
 This means that you are not required to pay higher course fees and that you are entitled to apply for any grants available to help with tuition fees.

 To search for a postgraduate course in France, visit MastersPortal.eu .